I've Got No Internet or WiFi!

 The most common point of failure that needs fixing for an internet repair is the router.
 When a customer calls to say their internet is not working one of the first things we check to fix it is the router.
 There are a variety of different routers but even so it's not unusual for a router to drop its settings and need reconfiguring.

 The first thing you should try if your internet goes out is to restart your router.
-You do this by turned it off and then on again.
+You do this by turning it off and then on again.
 Then wait anything from 2 to 15 minutes for it to reconnect.
 But what does the router (also known as a modem) look like?
 Is it the small box (usually about the size of a hand or two) with aerials on it.
 There are usually lights that indicate whether it is powered on, has internet, wifi turned on and whether it's connected to your ISP (Internet Service Provider).

 - Find the router